Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 I'm not an apologist for Captain Nemo.
 I'm only analyzing the panels.
-I insinuated racist tendencies from the Captain when he was gunning down British soldiers in the first volume.
+I insinuated racist tendencies from the Captain when he was gunning down British soldiers in the first story.
 It seems I was wrong; the Captain was merely engaged in a fight he must win.
 The reason I say that is because of several panels scattered around this issue.
 The first panel occurs as London is attacked and the necessity of destroying a bridge with a lot of civilians on it becomes a distinct possibility.
 It's a horrid deed, but the Nautilus will have to do it in order to protect still more lives in the City.
 We have Nemo say something insensitive if not outright horrible.

 It's just a front.
 Nemo doesn't really feel that way.
 He's just frustrated that there seems to be no other option.
 What he really feels can be seen from a panel previous to this.

 Scene change to yet another inn, the Olde Stumpe.
 If this is a literary reference its one that is unfamiliar to me.

 Big house surrounded by nature - simply doesn't grow old for a city dweller like me.